Date(s) - 14 Jun 2019

 Pawlu Grech, a life in perspective

 A long awaited event celebrating Pawlu’s artistic career, unfortunately much neglected in his time, Departures will trace the lifelong development of an aesthetic which, most prominently in the sphere of musical composition, departs from classical artistic forms.
 Pawlu’s work sought from the very beginning to push musical and visual artistic language in new directions.
-Dissatisfied with the classical tradition and its reliance on rules which were considered insuperable Pawlu is one of the few Maltese artists to have taken up the rallying cry of Stravinsky, Stockhausen, Schoenberg et al in the 20thC rebellion against the musical mainstream.
+Dissatisfied with the classical tradition and its reliance on rules which were considered insuperable Pawlu is one of the few Maltese artists to have taken up the rallying cry of Stravinsky (who acknowledged and supported his work), Stockhausen, Schoenberg et al in the 20thC rebellion against the musical mainstream.
 His visual art follows the same pattern and Grech’s paintings, rather than attempting to figure the world as it is seen, seek to understand the subtle dimension of things.
+His work has been acquired by collections both at home and abroad, not least amongst which is the national collection at MUZA.

-Pawlu’s work from the 40’s and early 50’s, is melodic and easy to listen to, referencing the likes of Bach and Chopin.
-Written in his early teens however, these compositions contains the seeds of what was to come later.
 Reacting to the conservative mentality of one of his music teachers, after having learnt only the basics of music theory, Pawlu dove into composition on his own terms, seeking forms which expressed something new about music and exploited the potential contained therein.
-There are moments in these first works which rise to that challenge.
+There are moments in the first works which rise to that challenge.
 His first set of compositions are collectively titled Fantasia as they are, in the composers own words, “a departure into my own fantasies.”
 A selection of these works, as of yet unpublished and never performed publicly, will be premiered by one of Grech’s distinguished ex-students, multi-instrumentalist Ramona Zammit Formosa, in the first half of the concert.
-A few of his early paintings will also be hung in the courtyard of Palazzo De La Salle, where the reception will take place.
+A few of his early paintings will also be hung in the courtyard of Palazzo de La Salle, where the reception will take place.

-The second half of the concert will focus on work written between 1960 and 1996.
-In his mature compositions, a selection of which will be performed by Ramona, we see a drawing away from the material world and a growing preoccupation with the patterns that lie underneath the impressions that print themselves directly onto our sensibilities.
+In the later works we see a drawing away from the material world and a growing preoccupation with the patterns that lie underneath the impressions that print themselves directly onto our sensibilities.
 The later works mark a clear break with conventional musical form, often being atonal and centred around the repetition and development of a basic theme, which reproduces itself in shifting configurations, thereby exposing the inner workings of the patterns which are the conditions for musical meaningfulness.
 Pawlu departs into his own unique world of musical exploration and in his mature period, develops to the full the alternative routes of musical aesthetic sighted down in his early years.
-His programme notes illuminate the theoretical ideas driving his compositions.
-In Differentiations for example, portions of which will be presented during Departures, the question is how much can a musical theme be change before it stops being itself and becomes something else?
-Philosophically this is the issue of the persistence of identity and is universally applicable.
-In the work“[t]he differentiations grow, progressively, more marked as the music develops, so that a stage is reached where, unless one aurally looks for the basic material […] it will no longer form part of one’s conscious experience,” but, and the implication is clear, it is still there and still a formative force in the sound.
-Pawlu Grech’s paintings develop much along the same lines.
 The themes of fossils, objects that lie beneath, things hidden and fragments repeat themselves.
 Some visual works from his mature period will accompany the early paintings.